Stricken iron giants are the stars of Bolivia’s Cementerio de Trenes, where desert winds are transforming vintage steam trains into dust

 Trains in vain

-The Cementerio de Trenes (Train Graveyard) is found 3km outside the city of Uyuni.
+The Cementerio de Trenes (Train Graveyard) is 3km outside the city of Uyuni.

 Today, Uyuni is best-known as the starting point for trips across the Salar de Uyuni, the world’s largest salt flat.

-Every day 4×4 trucks packed with tourists begin their journey, a jaunt that includes snow-capped volcanoes, steaming geysers and eerie rock formations.
+Every day 4×4 trucks packed with tourists begin an epic tour that passes snow-capped volcanoes, steaming geysers and eerie rock formations.

 The Cementerio de Trenes is the first stop on this expedition, where dozens of steel giants have been left to rot in the desert sun.

-All the locomotives are rusted, fractured and brittle, and have been battered by decades of salt winds blowing over Uyuni.
+All the locomotives are rusted, fractured and brittle, and have been battered by decades of salt winds.

-From a distance they look like the skeletons of fallen mechanical beasts, or a convoy crossing the Cursed Earth that lost an explosive battle with mutant raiders.
+From a distance they look like skeletons of fallen mechanical beasts, or a convoy crossing a post-apocalyptic wasteland that lost an explosive battle with mutant raiders.

 Where trains go when they die